qm2/NanoSpring/README.md

 ```

 ### Install
 The instructions below will create the NanoSpring executable in the build directory inside NanoSpring.
+If you plan to build and run SPRING on separate architectures, then you might need to remove the flag ```-march=native``` from the ```target_compile_options``` in CMakeLists.txt (or use flags based on the target architecture).

 On Linux with cmake installed and version at least 3.12 (check using `cmake --version`):
 ```